 Summary

-The purpose of the new financial year assessment of FTB and CCS individuals (1.1.I.90) is to ensure that CCS individuals and individuals who choose to receive their FTB entitlements through Centrelink as fortnightly payments are assessed against their current circumstances, including an estimate of their annual ATI (1.1.A.20).
+The purpose of the new financial year assessment process for FTB and CCS individuals (1.1.I.90) is to ensure that CCS individuals and individuals who receive their FTB entitlements through Centrelink as fortnightly instalments are assessed against their current circumstances, including an estimate of their annual ATI (1.1.A.20).

 New financial year assessment (NFYA)

 Centrelink contacts individuals between April and May of each year by a written notice.
-The notice requests individuals to provide estimates of their and their partner's (1.1.P.30) ATI for the new financial year.
+The notice requests that the individual provide an estimate of their, and their partner's (1.1.P.30), ATI for the new financial year.

-The NFYA letter provides individuals with 2 options to estimate their incomes:
+The NFYA letter provides the individual with 2 options to estimate their income:

 • the individual can provide their own estimated ATI, or